Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 A Track ID can optionally be provided to get a report for a specific Track of the Call.

-This API will return a promise which, when resolved, will contain the report of the particlar call.
+This API will return a promise which, when resolved, will contain the report of the particular call.
 The progress of the operation will be tracked via the [call:operation][38] event.